EDD vs. IRS Payroll Audits – Key Differences California Employers Need to Know

 - California Personal Income Tax (PIT) withholding

-The most common EDD audit triggers include:
+The most common EDD payroll tax audit triggers include:

 - Use of 1099 workers in a high-risk industry